jnovotni/cloudforms-automate-object-creator/README.md

 my_bad_password
 ```

-Once you are done.
-Just leave the entry blank and press enter to complete the instance creation.
+After you enter your value, you will be brought to the list of fields and given the opportunity to select another field and modify its value.
+Once you are done modifying fields, leave the entry blank and press enter to complete the instance creation.

 ### Creating a Method